CCBR/RENEE/docs/troubleshooting.md

     === "Master Job"
         You can use the `sjobs` tool [provided by Biowulf](https://hpc.nih.gov/docs/biowulf_tools.html#sjobs) to monitor ongoing jobs.

         Examine the `NAME` column of the `sjobs` output, one of them should match `pl:renee`.
 This is the "primary" job that orchestrates the submission of child jobs as the pipeline completes.
-Terminating this job will ensure that the pipeline is cancelled; however, you will likely need to unlock the working directory before re-running renee again.
-Please see our instructions below in `Error: Directory cannot be locked` for how to unlock a working directory.
+Terminating this job will ensure that the pipeline is cancelled; however, you will likely need to unlock the output directory before re-running renee again.
+Please see our instructions below in `Error: Directory cannot be locked` for how to unlock a output directory.

         You can [manually cancel](https://hpc.nih.gov/docs/userguide.html#delete) the primary job using `scancel`.